 In the mysqld section, add following line:

-Restart the MySQL service on source server (or Restart) for the changes to take effect.
+Restart the MySQL source server for the changes to take effect.

 After the server is restarted, verify that binary logging is enabled by running the same query as before:

 SHOW VARIABLES LIKE 'log_bin';

 Data-in Replication requires the parameter

 lower_case_table_namesto be consistent between the source and replica servers.
 This parameter is 1 by default in Azure Database for MySQL.

 Optional - If you wish to use GTID-based replication, you'll need to check if GTID is enabled on the source server.
 You can execute following command against your source MySQL server to see if gtid_mode is ON.

 All servers have gtid_mode set to the default value OFF.
 You don't need to enable GTID on the source MySQL server specifically to set up Data-in Replication.
 If GTID is already enabled on source server, you can optionally use GTID-based replication to set up Data-in Replication too with Azure Database for MySQL Single Server.
 You can use file-based replication to set up data-in replication for all servers regardless of the gitd_mode configuration on the source server.